phil-opp/blog_os/blog/content/first-edition/posts/10-double-faults/index.md

 }
 ```

-For each exception handler, we can choose an stack from the IST through the `options` field in the corresponding [IDT entry].
+For each exception handler, we can choose a stack from the IST through the `options` field in the corresponding [IDT entry].
 For example, we could use the first stack in the IST for our double fault handler.
 Then the CPU would automatically switch to this stack whenever a double fault occurs.
 This switch would happen before anything is pushed, so it would prevent the triple fault.

 [IDT entry]: ./first-edition/posts/09-handling-exceptions/index.md#the-interrupt-descriptor-table